-- 176. Several confidence-building initiatives have been organized by UNMIS between the Dinka Ngok and the Misseriya around the issue of migration, including workshops and a peace conference.
+- 160. Several confidence-building initiatives have been organized by UNMIS between the Dinka Ngok and the Misseriya around the issue of migration, including workshops and a peace conference.
 For example, in July 2007, the UN sponsored an agreement between the Misseriya and Dinka Ngok to coordinate the annual migration movement of Misseriya nomads in Abyei through a joint Leaders' Committee.
-(7/07) - 177.
-In follow up to the Comprehensive Peace Agreement (CPA) a series of Dissemination and Awareness workshops organized by UNMIS and conducted in Sector VI Abyei.
-Representatives from Civil Society Organizations (CSOs) participated in the workshops which looked at implementing their plan of action for immediate dissemination of the CPA in a number of selected communities.
-(8/07) - 178.
-In November, with the being the onset of the migration season, Sector VI facilitated an initial meeting between Dinka Ngok and Misseriya leaders on this year's migration.
+(7/07) - 161.
+In November 2007, with the onset of the migration season, Sector VI facilitated an initial meeting between Dinka Ngok and Misseriya leaders on this year's migration.
 Reconciliation on nomad migration routes were agreed upon by both sides and have been adopted into resolutions to be implemented.
 For instance, the committees to handle tribal disputes between the nomadic and farming community have been put in place to prevent escalation of potential tensions/conflict.
 A follow-up meeting will bring in representatives from communities south of the River Kiir/Bahr el Arab through whose territories the nomads migrate.
 GoSS President Kiir also instructed Southern officials to allow Arab tribes to move freely with their cattle during the migration season in the south.
-(11/07) - 179.
-On 12 December 2008, a personal dispute between two individuals in the market in Abyei led to an exchange of fire between JIU und JIPU.
-One JIU soldier died, while 3 civilians, 2 JIPU and 5 JIU soldiers sustained injuries.
-Due to timely response by UNMIS, Commanders of the JIU and JIPU and the local Administrator, the situation was soon brought under control.
-Subsequently, the JIU unit was relocated 3 km north of Abyei.
-(12/08) - 180.
-There have been almost no spontaneous returns since the December 2008 shooting incident.
-People still express a lack of confidence in the security situation, exacerbated by the fact that the Abyei Administration still has no budget and that the Chief Administrator and his Deputy have largely been away from Abyei for an extended period of time. deployment into flashpoint villages along the migration route/s have been hampered by a lack of resources.
-JIPU deployment into flashpoint villages along the migration route/s have been hampered by a lack of resources.
-As such, much of JIPU activities have been restricted to patrolling within Abyei town.
-(01/09)
+(11/07) - 162.
+UNMIS Civil Affairs in Bor, Jonglei State and the Regional Office continued to facilitate and support the works of the Murle-Lou Nuer Joint Cease-Fire Committee in preparations for the Murle-Lou Nuer Peace and Reconciliation Conference scheduled for 11 September 2009 in Bor.
+(08/09)